Julian Assange: John Podesta’s Password Was ‘Password’ [Video]

 — Asa J ???????? (@asamjulian) January 4, 2017

-John Podesta’s leaked emails sabotaged the Clinton campaign and for some people played no small role in seeing Mr. Trump elected into the White House.
-The Whistle blowing website published more than 50,000 emails from the Clinton camp.
-The contentious emails comprised of sharp practices at the Clinton foundation, a DNC official providing debate questions to Hillary Clinton way ahead of schedule and some of her aides mocking Catholics.
-Assange also leaked emails which showed top journalists working behind the scenes for the Democratic nominee in return for favors.
+John Podesta’s leaked emails sabotaged the Clinton campaign and, for some people, played no small role in seeing Mr. Trump elected into the White House.
+The whistle-blowing website published more than 50,000 emails from the Clinton camp.
+The contentious emails comprised of sharp practices at the Clinton foundation, a DNC official providing debate questions to Hillary Clinton way ahead of schedule, and some of her aides mocking Catholics.
+Assange also leaked emails that showed top journalists working behind the scenes for the Democratic nominee in return for favors.

-“It’s more like “You rub my back, I’ll rub yours.
-I’ll give you information, you’ll come to my—I’ll invite you to my child’s christening or my next big party.”
+“It’s more like ‘You rub my back, I’ll rub yours.
+I’ll give you information, you’ll come to my—I’ll invite you to my child’s christening or my next big party.'”

-The Australian programmer and journalist in his first face-to-face TV news appearance also revealed that Clinton made “almost no attempt” to keep her private emails protected from hostile countries during her time as secretary of state.
-According to the 45-year-old, Clinton tried to keep them away from the clutches of Republican loyalists, but failed abysmally when it came to doing the same for opposing foreign nations.
+In his first face-to-face TV news appearance, the Australian programmer and journalist also revealed that Clinton made “almost no attempt” to keep her private emails protected from hostile countries during her time as secretary of state.
+According to the 45-year-old, Clinton tried to keep them away from the clutches of Republican loyalists but failed abysmally when it came to doing the same for opposing foreign nations.

 Julian Assange on @HillaryClinton’s emails: “She made almost no attempt to keep them secure from states.” #Hannity pic.twitter.com/gKoVVXOUty